varaprasad2251/Reddit-Clone/README.md

 - User-specific stats (karma, post count)
 - Simulation duration

-These stats are collected throughout the simulation and printed at the end using the `PrintStats` method of the RedditEngine.
+These stats are collected throughout the simulation and printed at the end using the `PrintStats` method of the Engine.

 ## Running the Simulation